-- 4. As an additional incentive to help our residents increase their income, RHA will not increase rent due to an increase in employment income until the next annual recertification.
-The resident has reported an increase in income within ten days of the change. - 5.
+- 1. RHA is retaining the calculation of rent payment at the greater of 30% of adjusted monthly income, 10% of monthly gross income, or welfare shelter rent. - 2.
+RHA is only using statutory income exclusions in the calculation of adjusted income at this time. - 3.
+As an incentive to help our residents increase their income, RHA will not increase rent due to an increase in employment income until the next annual recertification.
+The resident has to report the increase in income within ten days of the change. - 4.
 The minimum rent is set at \$50.00.